Myths About Dog Muzzles.

 Tip: Peanut butter is a magic ingredient!

 Next, you can try fastening the muzzle while your dog is licking the peanut butter.
-Try and do this swiftly but carefully.
-Wait a second, or two, then release the buckle, ideally before he has had time to finish his treat.
+Try and do this swiftly but quietly and carefully.

-Do take your time to make sure that your dog associates the muzzle with pleasant experiences.
-These positive associations will also help your dog to trust you which will make further training efforts in different areas all the more effective.
+Do take your time to make sure that your pooch associates the muzzle with pleasant experiences.
+These positive associations will help your dog to trust you and accept a muzzle happily.

-If you are having serious issues of aggression with your dog, it is imperative to seek help from a vet who can rule out health conditions and refer you to a qualified behaviourist where necessary.
+If you are having serious issues of aggression with your dog, it is imperative to seek help from a vet.
+The vet can rule out potential health conditions and refer you to a qualified behaviourist where necessary.